doryiii/bakkin-reader-x/README.md

 custom volume/chapter title.
 These files are optional.
 If not provided, the directory name ("v01", "c001" etc.) will be used instead.
 They are just there to make directory names pretty.

+**thumb.png** files under each volume are used to show the volume covers.
+**thumb.png** files under each chapter are the tiny square chapter icons.
+Both are optional.

 The *manga/* directory does not have to be exposed by the web server.